 Primary financial liabilities are subsequently measured at amortized cost using the effective interest method.

 Derivative Financial Instruments

-Derivative financial instruments are used for hedging purposes with the sole aim of reducing the Group’s exposure to foreign-currency exchange rates, interest rates, and commodity price risks arising from operating activities and the resultant financing requirements.
+Derivative financial instruments are used for hedging purposes with the sole aim of reducing the Group’s exposure to foreign-exchange rates, interest rates, and commodity-price risks arising from operating activities and the resulting financing requirements.
 Derivative financial instruments are recognized as of the trade date.
 They are always recognized at fair value, irrespective of the purpose or intention for which they were concluded.
 Positive fair values are recognized as receivables and negative fair values as liabilities.
 Differences resulting from fair value measurement are recognized in profit or loss.

-Contracts concluded in order to receive or deliver non-financial goods for the Group’s own use are not accounted for as derivatives, but treated as pending transactions.
+Contracts concluded for the purpose of receiving or delivering non-financial goods according to WACKER’s own needs are not recognized as derivatives, but rather as pending transactions.

-Currency hedges, e.g. for planned sales, are recognized under other operating income and expenses, while interest rate hedges are recognized in net interest income.
-Foreign exchange derivatives concluded to hedge financial liabilities assumed in foreign currencies are posted under other financial result.
+Currency hedges for planned sales are recognized under other operating income and expenses, while interest rate hedges are recognized in net interest income.
+Currency hedges from intra-Group financing and foreign-exchange derivatives concluded to hedge financial liabilities assumed in foreign currencies are posted under other financial result.
 Changes in the fair value of raw-material hedges are recognized under cost of goods sold.

 Emissions certificates allotted free of charge are measured at a nominal value of zero.
 Emissions allowances acquired against payment are carried at cost.
 If the fair value is lower as of the reporting date, the carrying amount is reduced accordingly.
 Utilization is determined via the running average value of certificates, whether they were allotted free of charge or acquired against payment, and recognized pro rata as expenses under cost of goods sold on the basis of the quarterly emissions.